 The diving reflex is an inborn diving reflex that helps babies to hold their breath when diving.
 However, after some 10 dives or so, your baby will have learned to hold his breath by himself instead of relying on the diving reflex.

-So start when you are ready and remember – chances are much higher that your infant will enjoy the baby swimming if he is at least 4 months old.
+I’ve started baby swimming lessons with my kids when they were around 6 months old, and the reflex certainly was still there.
+So start when you are ready and remember – chances are much higher that your infant will enjoy the baby swimming if he or she is at least 4 months old.

 How do I know?
 I know from experience and from talking to other mothers.

 Go to a small place

 For young babies, a large swimming pool can be quite frightening.
 Go to a small place if possible!
 There will be fewer kids and less noise.
 Much nicer for a young baby.

 The water temperature needs to be much higher than usual for baby swimming.
 Babies get cold really quickly.
 The recommended water temperature is at least 90 F (32 C) but preferably 93-95 F (34-35 C) degrees.